Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Airbus has embraced spatial computing in its design and manufacturing processes.
 Using technologies like Microsoft Hololens, designers and engineers at Airbus can visualize and interact with holographic aircraft parts, systems, and cabin layouts.
 This has enabled them to better understand the complexities of their designs and make more informed decisions, resulting in enhanced efficiency and accuracy in aircraft production.

-All major tech companies have a strong presence in the industry and are all competing to define who will emerge as the key players in this arena that may become the future of computing after the smartphone generation.
+All major tech companies have a strong presence in the industry and are competing to define who will emerge as the owners of the hardware and operating systems of this computing generation.
+The equivalent of Apple’s iOS and Google’s Android in the mobile era, or Apple’s macOS and Microsoft’s Windows in the personal computing age.

 Apple